Kininogen: T-kininogen

-T-kininogen (TK) is only found in rats and a protein whose function is still being researched.
+T-kininogen (TK) is only found in rats and is a protein whose function is still being researched.
 TK is believed to be a biological indicator of senescence in rats, which can be measured by the level of endothelial cell production during the aging process.

 Structure

 HK consists of 644 amino acid residues, which are separated into six different domains.
-Domains 1, 2, and 3 are called the “heavy chain” with Domains 2 and 3 having cysteine protease activity.
-Domains 5 and 6 are called the “light chain,” both of which bind specific molecules: Domain 5 binds heparin and zinc and selectively binds to anionic surfaces while Domain 6 binds prekallikrein, the protease precursor to plasma kallikrein.
+Domains 1, 2, and 3 are called the "heavy chain" with Domains 2 and 3 having cysteine protease activity.
+Domains 5 and 6 are called the "light chain," both of which bind specific molecules: Domain 5 binds heparin and zinc and selectively binds to anionic surfaces while Domain 6 binds prekallikrein, the protease precursor to plasma kallikrein.
 Domain 4 connects the heavy chain and light chain together, and its cleavage at this site releases bradykinin.

-LK consists of 427 amino acid residues, which can also be separated into a “heavy chain” and a “light chain."
+LK consists of 427 amino acid residues, which can also be separated into a "heavy chain" and a "light chain."

 T-kininogen consists of 430 amino acid residues.

 HK and LK are created by the alternative splicing of the same kininogen (KNG) gene, which in humans, is located at chromosome 3q27.
 Kininogens are related to cystatins through their similar glycosylated regions.